• Skip to primary navigation

 Layering: Starting with a base is key to a power bowl.
 So in this case whole grains are followed by vegetables, chicken and sauce.

 Texture: Different textures make this bowl extremely enjoyable; that’s where all of the vegetables come in for delicious crunch.
 So, so feel free to mix and match what you’ve got in the fridge.
-Some of my other favourite ingredients are radishes, arugula, spinach, pea shoots or sprouts.
+Some of my other favorite ingredients are radishes, arugula, spinach, pea shoots or sprouts.

 Peanut Chicken Power Bowls